AliothCancer/simple_flashcards_rs/README.md

 # simple_flashcards_rs
-A simple flashcard creator, manager and viewer, initially just with terminal print, then we will give some gui.
+A simple flashcard creator, manager and viewer with GUI, using egui.